Tools

 • Powerful forms: Supports complex calculations, external datasets, barcode scans, on-device printing, multiple languages, and more.

 • Works offline: Use either the mobile or web app.
-Your data is automatically synced when an Internet connection is found.
+Data are automatically synced when an Internet connection is found.

 • Geospatial awareness: Add offline map layers, navigate between places, use map features in form logic.

-ODK is 100% open-source software made by a community of 13K people just like you.
-Deploy it on your own server or on ODK Cloud, our fully managed hosting service.
+ODK is 100 per cent open-source software made by a community of 13,000 ordinary people.
+It can be used on an organization’s own server or on ODK Cloud, the fully managed hosting service.

 Demo: ODK – YouTube